harsh4421/Airline-Seat-Booking-System/README.md

 # Airline-Seat-Booking-System
 The system maximizes airline revenue by intelligently assigning seats based on passenger preferences, seat types, and fare classes.
 The implementation demonstrates core Python concepts including Object-Oriented Programming (OOP), data structures, and data analysis with Pandas and Matplotlib.

+Must create output and Data folders in the same folder with all 4 .py files before running the program.